 Accounts communications will be sent both to the person responsible for paying the fees and to the student unless written instructions are received to the contrary.

-Any incidental costs incurred on behalf of the student will be charged to their account, for example taxi charges, fax costs, field trips, text books and vacation accommodation.
+No other incidental costs will be charged to your account unless you agree to them separately.
+These may include, for example, field trips, text books and vacation accommodation.

-The student (and, where applicable, his or her parent or guardian):
+You (and, where applicable, your parent or guardian):

-(i) agrees that the student's photographs, videos, artwork or other works, as well as recorded or written testimonials and details of the student's achievements ("Student Images and Testimonials") may be used by Study Group, or by a third party agent of Study Group, worldwide for promotional purposes including in its printed and online marketing materials and on any social media network without further consent or notification; and
+(i) agree that photographs, videos, artwork or other works of you, as well as your recorded or written testimonials and details of your achievements (‘Student Images and Testimonials’) may be used by us or our group of companies (or by a third party agent thereof), worldwide for promotional purposes including, but not limited to, our printed and online marketing materials and social media networks without further consent from, or notification to, you; and

-(ii) gives consent to Study Group storing, or transferring across international borders, copies of the Student Images and Testimonials for such purposes.
+(ii) give consent to our storing, or transferring across international borders, copies of the Student Images and Testimonials for such purposes.

-Please supply the Holland International Study Centre with personal e-mail addresses and mobile telephone numbers prior to arrival, in order that communication, to include transmission of student reports, may be maintained at all times.Please also advise of any changes as they occur.
+Please provide us with personal e-mail addresses and mobile telephone numbers prior to your arrival at the Centre in order that we can communicate with you at all times (for example, to send you student reports).Please also advise of any changes as they occur.